chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 }
 ```

-You can also do this the other way around.
+We can also do this the other way around.
 Consider a C extension function that
 returns the date.
 It creates an `OpenStruct` and sets `year`, `month` and `day`
 fields.
 Again this is pretty cumbersome - you need to manually convert the types
 and you need to call Ruby methods using the C API.